 On 22 March 2017, a vehicle and stabbing attack on London's Westminster Bridge and Houses of Parliament resulted in a number of deaths and injuries.

 In the last few years, terrorist attacks have occurred in other European cities, including Brussels, Paris, Nice, Copenhagen and Berlin.
 Targets have included aviation, public transport and transport hubs, sporting venues and places of mass gathering, including those frequented by foreigners.
 In addition, several planned attacks have been disrupted by European security services in recent years, including in the UK.

 UK authorities assess the threat level from international terrorism as 'severe' (level 4 of 5).
 This threat level means that a terrorist attack is very likely.

 Terrorism and national emergencies (UK Government)

-UK authorities have increased the police presence at public events and on public transport and have urged members of the public to:
+UK authorities have installed protective security barriers on London’s major bridges and increased the police presence at public events and on public transport and have urged members of the public to:

 - be alert to the danger of terrorism

 - look out for suspicious behaviour or unattended bags on public transport and in other public places

 - look out for other signs of possible terrorist activity